 So what can you do to cut down on your clothing costs other than not buying clothes?
 Here are 9 tips that can help.

 (I am not a financial expert.
 All information is based on my own personal experience and research.
 This information is not meant to be financial advice and is just for educational purposes.
 This post includes some affiliate links.
-Should you click an affiliate link and make a purchase I may receive a small commission at no extra cost to you. )
+If you click an affiliate link and make a purchase I may receive a small commission.)

 1. Take advantage of clearance sales